Sayari | Northern Serengeti

 Property Facilities

-24-hour Security, Bar, Conference Centre, Internet Access (Complimentary), Mobile Connectivity, Pool, Private Vehicle Available, Restaurant, TV Room
+Bar, Conference Centre, Internet Access (Complimentary), Mobile Connectivity, Pool, Restaurant, TV Room, Vegetarian

 Room Facilities

-Balcony / Deck, Complimentary Wi-Fi, Dressing Gowns, Electrical Outlets, En-Suite, Fridge, Hair Dryer, Laundry Service (Available), Mini Bar, Mini Bar (Complimentary), Safe, Shower, Tea / Coffee
+Balcony / Deck, Complimentary Wi-Fi, Dressing Gowns, Electrical Outlets, Fridge, Laundry Service (Available), Mini Bar (Complimentary), Mini Bar, Safe, Shower, Tea / Coffee

 Set out in an open 4x4 safari vehicle in the company of your guide in search of the incredible wildlife in the Masai Mara. &Beyond’s professionally trained guides will ask you about your favorite wildlife and will do their best to ensure that your preferences are met, whether it is tracking a particular species or spending more time enjoying each sighting, getting to know the habits of the animals.
 They will also tell you about the vegetation of the region and will explain the behavior of the animals that you come across.
 In some cases, the guides will be able to identify individual animals and let you know about their history and habits.
 If the Great Migration is passing through the area, your guide will attempt to catch up with it and spend some time in the midst of the massed herds.